 - Local/State.
 Check with your local MESA office for the procedure for local/state competitions. - National Competition.
-For teams advancing to the national competition, the technical paper must be submitted via e-mail to Utah MESA on or before 4:00 pm in your local time zone, on June 3, 2016 (subject to change).
+For teams advancing to the national competition, the technical paper must be submitted via e-mail to Pennsylvania MESA on or before 4:00 pm in your local time zone, on June 5, 2017 (subject to change).
 Papers should be submitted by a student team member.
 The papers will be judged and scored prior to the National Competition.
-Late papers will be assessed a 10 point deduction; no papers will be accepted after June 5, 2016. - Papers must be e-mailed to: Utah MESA, Head Judge at nationalcompetition@mesausa.org.
+Late papers will be assessed a 25 point deduction from their paper score, no papers will be accepted after June 7, 2017. - A PDF version of the final paper must be e-mailed to: Pennsylvania MESA, Head Judge at nationalcompetition@mesausa.org.
 Check the MESA USA national website at mesausa.org for further information.
 Please note that the host and Head Judge are not responsible for any Internet service delays or misguided papers.
 It is the responsibility of the student team members to ensure that the paper is delivered successfully prior to the deadline.